particle-community/PolessuBot/README.md

 The client-side utilizes the schedule from the database and provides it to users.
 The scraper allows fetching data from the university website, which is then saved in the database.
 Currently, a separate script is used for this purpose.

-*The actual structure of the project differs, but it will be refined over time.*

 ## License